 Even though I grew up attending a Baptist church on a weekly basis for years, since I was about 20, I don’t consider myself a member of any organized religion.
-I still attend church services on a regular basis (in various denominations), but only to sing in the choir or act as solo cantor.
-It’s a job and nothing else.
+Up until the pandemic, when most were temporarily discontinued, I did I attend church services on a regular basis (in various denominations), but only to sing in the choir or act as solo cantor.
+It was a job and nothing else.
 I always tell people, ‘You have to pay me to go to church!’
 And I’ll go anywhere that they are paying, too; I don’t discriminate.
 I like the musical aspect of church services (I love to sing hymns, for example), but I am less-than-enthusiastic about the liturgical parts.
 The same tedious rituals week after week, and especially the sermons and scripture readings, are a crashing bore to me, although I do find a lot in them with which to take issue.

 Most sermons and homilies that I have had to sit through seem irrelevant and pointless to me.
 I’m sitting there thinking, They are just talking bullshit!
 What does that have to do with helping us to become better people?
 Why doesn’t anyone ever talk to the congregation about confronting their racism, sexism and homophobia?
 Fix those things in our lives, and I think that the rest of it—that is, humanity, Godliness and Christianity—just may take care of themselves.
 But I suppose you can’t address what you don’t acknowledge.
 There are conflicting views about human morality, for one thing.
 A preacher is not going to lecture his congregation about those points if he believes that it is okay to discriminate against his fellow humans, objectify women and hate queers.